-Our global behavioural safety training program called ‘Safety Partners’ continued to be rolled out this year.
-Safety Partners is an innovative program that incorporates a unique blend of IPL’s Leadership, BEx and Sentis’ Zero Incident Process (ZIP) training content.
+Our global behavioural safety training program called ‘Safety Partners’ was strengthened this year with the development of the IPL Safety Partners Standard, which was approved by the IPL Board.
 The initial program is based on the concept of how people think, which invariably impacts on what they do.
 By giving attention to individual attitudes and behaviours we are able to influence the results we achieve on and off the job.
 Ultimately, this approach will help to influence our attitude towards safety, understanding what is truly important to us and creating a personal safety action plan.

 Employees also receive safety training as part of their induction process, which is compulsory for all new employees (including contractors whose duration of engagement exceeds 40 hours).
-The first day of this process includes the provision of site safety information as well as discussion and sign off on our Health, Safety, Environment and Community Charter.
 Our ‘safety non-negotiables’ as described in the ‘Rules to Live By’ are clearly communicated at induction and reinforced by managers.
 We also use the ‘5S’ approach to workplace efficiency and safety hazard removal.
 5S is one of the business improvement training programs associated with BEx.

-Our HSEC policy and management system is a key tool underpinning safety performance at all levels and across all functions.
-We rolled out simplified and streamlined global HSEC Standards across the Group in 2014, reducing the number of standards from 53 to 18.
-These are a key component of our Safety Management System.
+Our HSEC policy and management system includes 18 global standards and is a key tool underpinning safety performance at all levels and across all functions.

 Given the nature of the risks involved, ensuring the safety and integrity of our